About

 WA PY61086931; APIT 15388

-This is the belief that I hold for me clients: that you've been doing the best you can with the skills and resources you have.
+This is the belief that I hold for my clients: that you've been doing the best you can with the skills and resources you have.

 With your knowledge of yourself and my expertise, we can utilize your strengths effectively, build a stronger understanding of self, and explore new perspectives and tools.
 Within the room, I'll follow your lead, while holding the ongoing threads.